syntropic137/event-sourcing-platform/docs-site/docs/event-store/concepts/aggregate-pattern.md

 Notes:
 - In strongly typed languages, prefer one `applyX` per event with a decorator/registry to route events.
-- Persist events with optimistic concurrency (Exact(expectedVersion)).
+- Persist events with optimistic concurrency (send the current stream head as `expectedAggregateNonce`).
 - On write: rehydrate -> handle command -> append events -> new version.